 - Over time, morale drops, and high performers may disengage or leave

-For example, during a meeting, the manager cuts off a team member mid-sentence and says, “We’re doing it my way, no more discussion.
+For example, during a meeting, the manager cuts off a team member mid-sentence and says, “We’re doing it my way, no more discussion“.

 3. Passive-aggressive: Breeds mistrust and tension

-A leader who communicates in a passive-aggressive way doesn’t express their concerns openly.
+A passive-aggressive communicator doesn’t express their concerns openly.
 Instead, they may use sarcasm, send mixed messages, or express frustration without directly addressing the issues.
-This leads to confusion, mistrust, and hidden conflict.

 Impact on team behavior